Dani Isaacsohn

 Dani Zachary Isaacsohn (born November 13, 1988) is an American politician and businessman currently serving as the Minority Leader of the Ohio House of Representatives.
 A Democrat, Isaacsohn represents the 24th district, which encompasses eastern portions of the city of Cincinnati.
 Elected in November 2022, Isaacsohn assumed office on January 1, 2023.

 Early life and education

-A native of Cincinnati, Isaacsohn graduated from Walnut Hills High School in 2007.
+A native of Cincinnati, Isaacsohn grew up in a Jewish family and graduated from Walnut Hills High School in 2007.
 He earned a Bachelor of Science degree in foreign relations from the Walsh School of Foreign Service at Georgetown University, a Juris Doctor from Yale University, and a Master of Philosophy in politics from the University of Cambridge.

 Career

 Isaacsohn began his career as a field organizer for the Barack Obama 2008 presidential campaign.
 In 2014, he worked as a legal intern in the Office of White House Counsel.
 In 2013 and 2014, he worked as the deputy campaigns and political director of Battleground Texas.
 He was also a summer associate at Debevoise & Plimpton.
 In 2016, Isaacsohn was the deputy get-out-the-vote director of the Democratic Party of Virginia and Hillary Clinton 2016 presidential campaign.
 From 2017 to 2019, he was a senior advisor at 17a, a public service strategy organization based in Cincinnati.
 In 2017, he founded Cohear, a consulting firm.